HarvestX/ros2_deb_builder/README.md

 ### GPG Keys

 Please create a GPG key pair and put public key in `repos/gpg` and private key in `script/key`.
 Sample tool is stored in [here](./tools/create-gpg-key.bash).
-This process is required to create apt server.
+This process is required to create apt repository.

 ### The List of repositories to build